nickjoven/blog/big-o-notation.md

 &nbsp;

-Operations like filtering, inserting into, deleting from, traversing through, and so on require some amount of time to complete.
+Operations like filtering, inserting into, deleting from, traversing through, and so on require a certain amount of time to complete.
 Space may be used while any of these operations are performed, and these time and space requirements give us the overall O(n).

+Every algorithm will have a time complexity and a space complexity.
+It's important not to confuse the two--you can require O(n<sup>2</sup>) time while using O(1) space, or any other combination of notations.

 Let's talk about what it all means!
 ## Constant: O(1)

-An algorithm or operation that takes constant time will remain *constant* as the size of the input grows.
-Algotrithms that can always be solved with the same amount of space--meaning larger inputs won't need any more storage than small inputs--the space is considered constant.
+Algotrithms that can always be solved with the same amount of *space*--meaning larger inputs won't need any more storage than small inputs--the space is considered constant.
 There are some hip algorithms that *don't* take up space based on the input--like sorting in place with [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) or [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) (this doesn't make them more efficient in all cases, though), but once your algorithm's space requirements scale with the input, you exit O(1) territory.

-Let's think of a real world example.
-If you were to check your phone to get the ID from your last incoming call, the total number of calls wouldn't affect the time it takes.
-You're only accessing the top of a *stack* of data, and for this task, you aren't concerned with the preceding values.
+Constant time follows the same concept: the time required does not scale with the size of the input.
+Say I have a bank account with balance *n*.
+The time it takes to withdraw $20 is the same whether n = $30 or n = $50.
+(Give or take having insufficient funds or the time it takes to ponder my life decisions)
 ### Common examples of O(1) time complexity:

 - Pushing/popping an element at the end of an array